rnallapati/csharp-dotnet-core/README.md

-This docker-compose.yml file and Dockerfile will create a container for dotnet 7.0 sdk based web site.
+This docker-compose.yml file will create a container for dotnet 7.0 sdk based web site.
 This is strictly for development purposes ONLY.
-This will help you start using dotnet with only docker installed anything on the computer.

 Run this:
 ```